smartemission/smartemission/docs/platform/installation.rst

 Install Docker
 --------------

-This installation is for both the local Vagrant environment or on Fiware Ubuntu VM.
+This installation is for both the local Vagrant environment or on Fiware Ubuntu VM or in fact any bare Ubuntu system.
+The whole stack can be up and running within 15 minutes!

 See https://docs.docker.com/engine/installation/linux/ubuntulinux/.

 Steps are all done by executing the script https://github.com/Geonovum/smartemission/blob/master/docker/bootstrap.sh :